anliksim/vsrun/README.md

 > Note: This has been implemented for Windows only so far and was tested with Windows 11.
 Please open an issue if you want to use it on Mac/Linux or if you are running into any issues.

 Get the lastest released binary from the releases and put it on your path, then open your project using the cli.
+Both absolute and relative paths are supported as `path/to/project`.

 ```
 vsrun path/to/project